Photo by Bradley Shields

 Predator Free Farewell Spit map

-We have significant funding from PF2050 Ltd, but we need more to make this bold vision a reality.
+We're grateful for the significant funding from The Rātā Foundation, PF2050 Ltd and the private sector - but we need more to make our bold vision a reality.

 Donate now